alan-turing-institute/misinformation-crawler/README.md

 Several other sites have custom crawlers defined in `misinformation/spiders/spiders.py` that have not yet been converted into configurations for the custom crawler.
 If scrapy is installed, these can be run using `scrapy <spider-name>` (spider name is the website domain).

+## Using pyodbc on macos
+If you are not using the latest version of macos, you may get an "sql.h not found" error when installing the `pyodbc` dependency via pip.
+This is because there is no compiled wheel for your version of macos.
+The options are (i) upgrade to the latest version of macos or (ii) install the `unixodbc` driver libraries using `brew install unixodbc`.